 So, from a regulatory perspective, the same applies to both bricks mortar and pestle pharmacies and distance-selling pharmacies (offline and online pharmacies, respectively).
 However, the latter need additional checks, we listed them for you below:

-You should be asked to provide information about your health before a purchase.
+- You should be asked to provide information about your health before purchase.

 Last word on Online Vs Offline Pharmacies